nih-cfde/the-fair-cookbook/content/recipes/16/fair-api.md

 In the case of a `POST` you might use, `in: body` referring to the content you send with your request.

-Again, each of these parameters is validatable with JSONSchema, in our current example, we've used a JSONSchema pattern to constrain the type of string acceptable by the endpoint, in the case of a body, it could be an elaborate JSON object like our response schema.
+Again, each of these parameters is validatable with JSONSchema, in our current example, we've used a JSONSchema pattern to constrain the type of string acceptable by the endpoint, in the case of a body, it could be an elaborate JSON object such as our response schema.

 Finally, we've included an `example` which will help developers with rapid testing of endpoints given valid examples.
-Using this example we can use our OpenAPI Editor to trigger a new request:
+Using this example, we can use our OpenAPI Editor to trigger a new request:

 ![](./images/ss2.png)